BaharathBathula/o1-flagship-ai-analytics-automation/docs/docs/o1-criteria-mapping.md

 Mr. Bathula’s participation in reviewing the work of others reflects trust in his expertise and professional judgment.

+- Conducted an additional GitHub pull request review, providing independent technical evaluation and feedback on an open-source project (Day 24).

 ---

 ## Criterion 5: Critical or Essential Role for Distinguished Organizations